Alabama Hair Braiding School and Requirements

 Your hair braiding program should teach you about everything on the licensure test, including:

-If you go through hands-on training in a shop, you have a max of six months to complete your 420 hours.
+If you go through hands-on training in a shop, you have a maximum of six months to complete your 420 hours.
 Your studies need to include:

 Alabama Natural Hair Stylist License Exams